Mokshit06/premix/docs/Readme.md

 Premix supports pages with dynamic routes.
 For example, if you set the `path` to `/posts/:id`, then it will be accessible at `posts/1`, `posts/2`, etc.

+### Links

+Premix prefetches the route data and resources when you hover or touch on the links so that the data is already available when route transition starts.
+This makes the app feel faster.

+#### `usePendingLocation`

+There is also a hook `usePendingLocation` which can be used to see if the transition is taking place.

 ## Data fetching

 Premix has two functions for data fetching: